opstrace/opstrace/test/test-remote/README.md

 ## `make test-remote`

 One way to run `test-remote` is from within a Docker container.
-That is what `make test-remote` does (when invoked in the root directory of the opstrace repository).
+That is what `make test-remote` does (when invoked in the root directory of the Opstrace repository).
 This method is also used by the buildkite CI: running `make test-remote` locally is equivalent to what CI does (except for minor platform differences).